Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Operator

 Thank you.
-We’ll take our next question from Vibhoor Singhal of Nuvama Equities.
+We’ll take our next question from Vibhor Singhal of Nuvama Equities.
 Please go ahead.

 Vibhoor Singhal

 Yeah.
 Hi.
-Thanks for taking my questions and congratulations and welcome to the board.
-Ganesh and Siddharth and Kabir wish you all the best in your future endeavors.
-Couple of questions from my side.
-One for Ganesh and one question for Siddharth.
-So Ganesh, in your opening remarks you mentioned that you’re seeing these two trends.
-One is that while the front end is digitized, the back end still remains legacy.
-While there is of course the other trend being the AI led transformation.
-And we at tatacom intend to basically capture both these trends and opportunities.
+Thanks for taking my questions and congratulations and welcome to the Board, Ganesh and Siddhartha.
+And Kabir, I wish you all the best in your future endeavors.
+A couple of questions from my side, one for Ganesh and one bookkeeping question for Siddhartha.
+So Ganesh, in your opening remarks, you mentioned that you’re seeing these two trends.
+One is that while the front end is digitized, the back end still remains legacy, while there is, of course, the other trend being the AI-led transformation.
+And we at Tata Comm intend to basically capture both these trends and opportunities.

 Second is edge computing closer to the factory.
-So most of these solutions are going to need a cloud infrastructure, a sovereign cloud infrastructure which is closer to their factories and warehouses.
-And if you look at our ISO YU cloud, we have that solution as well.
+So most of these solutions are going to need a cloud infrastructure, a sovereign cloud infrastructure, which is closer to their factories and warehouses.
+And if you look at our IZO Vayu Cloud, we have that solution as well.
 So that’s the second thing I would say.
-Third is they really need, if you look at manufacturing companies, they need a platform where a CIO can get end to end visibility of their environment which provides inventory configuration and monitoring.
+Third is they really need — and if you look at manufacturing companies, they need a platform where a CIO can get end-to-end visibility of their environment, which provides inventory, configuration and monitoring.

-I think the enterprise driving enterprise AI to scale is going to need a unified infra from a partner like Taracom who’s a pure B2B Global Comtech player.
+I think the enterprise — driving enterprise AI to scale is going to need a unified infra from a partner like Tata Comm, who is a pure B2B global compact player.
 I think we have that as well.
-I think what we need to do better is tell the story, get our GTM enabled, get Our products stitched together, continue to invest in these parts of our portfolio.
+I think what we need to do better is tell the story, get our GTM enabled, get our product stitched together, continue to invest in these parts of our portfolio.
 I think these two trends we can monetize.

 Vibhoor Singhal

-Got it, got it.
-Thanks for the very detailed answer.
-Just to follow up on the second part.
-In the second strategy, when we’re talking about the AI LED transformation, the capability to develop these agents which can basically work on the enterprise data.
+Got it.
+Just a follow-up on the second part.
+In the second strategy, when we’re talking about the AI-led transformation, the capability to develop these agents, which can basically work on the enterprise data.
 So are we already investing into building those agents?
-Are we kind of investing into building LLMs also or are we only looking at using open source LLMs?
-And also, are we also looking to partner with these various LLM providers like, let’s say Anthropic, OpenAI or other such platform companies?
+Are we kind of investing into building LLMs also?
+Or are we only looking at using open source LLMs?
+And also, are we also looking to partner with these various LLM providers like, let’s say, Anthropic, OpenAI or other such platform companies?

 Vibhoor Singhal

 Perfect.
 Great to hear that.
-Just one last question for Siddharth.
-Siddharth.
-In this quarter we saw very strong growth.
-If I look at the console growth, the data growth and the digital growth, these were 9%, 12% and 19% on a Y and Y basis.
-Now, assuming almost 60% of our revenue is outside India, I would assume a good part of the revenue growth would have come because of the very sharp INR depreciation in this quarter.
-So would we be able to kind of strip out the currency benefit from this growth number and provide the individual numbers in, in a manner similar to, let’s say a constant currency growth or let’s say in dollar terms or whatever metrics in which we can strip out the impact of the currency movement.
+Just one last question for Siddhartha.
+Siddhartha, in this quarter, we saw very strong growth.
+If I look at the consolidated growth, the data growth, and the digital growth, these were 9%, 12%, and 19% on a Y-o-Y basis.
+Now assuming almost 60% of our revenue is outside India, I would assume a good part of the revenue growth would have come because of the very sharp INR depreciation in this quarter.
+Would we be able to kind of strip out the currency benefit from this growth number and provide the individual numbers in a manner similar to, let’s say, a constant currency growth or, let’s say, in dollar terms or whatever metrics in which we can strip out the impact of the currency movement?

-Yeah.
-So what you’re saying is right for the quarter on a yoy basis we, we have reported 9% kind of a growth.
-And as a part of my opening commentary also I had given up some numbers but I can read that out again for you.
+Yes.
+So what you’re saying is right.
+For the quarter on a Y-o-Y basis, we have reported 9% kind of a growth.
+And as a part of my opening commentary also, I had given out some numbers, but I can read that out again for you.
+So for the overall revenue on a Y-o-Y basis, on a flat currency basis, the revenue growth at 3.8% and on a Q-o-Q basis, it was also a similar kind of a number of around 3.8%.

 Vibhoor Singhal

-Before we don’t provide that data for the other parts of the business
+Vibhor, we don’t provide that data for the other parts of the business.

 Vibhoor Singhal